 Your Computer Systems Technician – Networking diploma gives you many career opportunities

 Graduates can choose to work independently or as a member of a team to support the development, implementation, and maintenance of computer systems and networks.
-Graduates with networking interests/skills generally can find employment as data communications and network technical support specialists or network administrators.
-Graduates with hardware interests/skills generally can find employment as computer operations specialists in many types of businesses and government.
+Graduates with networking interests/skills generally can find employment as information technology analysts and network technical support specialists or network administrators.
+Graduates with operations and administration interests/skills generally can find employment as system administrators and technical support specialists.